Have you been impacted by a power outage for more than 48 hours due to a severe storm?

 Cook.
 Post.
 Win!

 Win a free induction cooktop.
-Enter EBCE’s Clean Cooking Contest Today!
+Enter Ava’s Clean Cooking Contest Today!

 Want to borrow a cooktop first?